Samuel Shapleigh

 Samuel Shapleigh (July 9, 1765 – April 17, 1800) was an American librarian.

 Shapleigh was born in Kittery, Maine, on July 9, 1765.
-Left an orphan at an early age, he was twenty before he entered Harvard College with the class of 1789.
+His parents died when he was young, and he was twenty before he entered Harvard College with the class of 1789.
 He taught a while in the Cambridge grammar school, and then studied law, but his poor health prevented him from practicing.
 In November, 1790, he was chosen Butler and three years later (27 August 1793) Librarian.
 His salary was fixed at $360, on condition that he or a substitute should "continue in the College during the Summer, Fall and Spring vacations that Company may have access to the Library."
 He acted as Librarian until his death, on April 17, 1800.